snamiki1212/react-native-expo-raw-sql-migrations/README.md

 # react-native-expo-raw-sql-migrations

-SQLite migration System to use raw SQL for expo managed react native app.
-Implemented with React Hooks and TypeScript.
+SQLite migrater with raw SQL for expo-managed React Native app using React Hooks and TypeScript.

 ## Installation